bitcoin-sv-specs/brfc-merchantapi/README.md

 This draft spec is released as an RFC (request for comment) as part of the public review process.
 Any comments, criticisms or suggestions should be directed toward the [issues page](https://github.com/bitcoin-sv-specs/brfc-merchantapi/issues) on this github repository.

-A beta reference implementation of the Merchant API server is available at https://github.com/bitcoin-sv/merchantapi-reference
+A beta reference implementation of the Merchant API server is available [here](https://github.com/bitcoin-sv/merchantapi-reference).

 # Merchant API Spec